Should You Shave with Cold or Warm Water? The Right Way to Prevent Skin Irritation

 2. Apply shaving cream or gel

-3. Shave gently with light pressure and no more than 1–2 passes
+3. Shave gently with light pressure and no more than 1–2 passes per area

-4. Rinse with cold water
+4. Rinse with cool or cold water

 5. Apply moisturizer or aftershave